mustachedk/mustache-agillic-android-sdk/README.md

 ## Reading Push Notifications sent from your Agillic Solution

-Prerequisites
+**Prerequisites**
 * [Setup the Firebase Cloud Messaging SDK](https://firebase.google.com/docs/cloud-messaging/android/client)
 * Read the [AgillicPushNotificationSetup](docs/AgillicPushNotificationSetup.md#ReadingPushNotificationssentfromyourAgillicSolution) document to learn how to send push notifications to your Android application directly from your Agillic Solution.

 [Receiving a push notification while the application is in the foreground](https://firebase.google.com/docs/cloud-messaging/android/receive#override-onmessagereceived)

-There are two types of messages in FCM (Firebase Cloud Messaging):
+There are different types of messages in FCM (Firebase Cloud Messaging):

 **Display Messages** does not contain a data payload and triggers a Firebase onMessageReceived() callback only when your app is in the foreground
-**Data Messages**: contains a data payload and triggers the onMessageReceived() callback even if your app is in foreground/background/killed
+**Data Messages** contains a data payload and triggers a Firebase onMessageReceived() callback even if your app is in foreground/background/killed

 ```kotlin
 override fun onMessageReceived(remoteMessage: RemoteMessage) {